Standards Based Grading & Report Cards

 Course Placement:

-Currently, ETHS primarily relies on a student's MAP score for initial course placement in math and literacy and language arts classes including reading and math support.
+Currently, ETHS primarily relies on a student's i-Ready/STAR score for initial course placement in math and literacy and language arts classes including reading and math support.
 Please check the ETHS website for their course placement process.

 District 65 is deepening our commitment to standards based learning and grading in order to drive greater levels of learning and growth for our students.
 This shift builds on the positive effect sizes of teacher and student clarity as well as student agency in learning.
 The overarching goal is to have all of our students better prepared for ETHS academically and in the areas of learning habits.